giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToImplement.md

 ## Keepers as offer maintainers
 A failing offer should not be the consequence of a bug in your offer logic, but rather be a feature of it.
 Raising an exception during `makerExecute` is the proper way to cancel a trade if your logic deems it necessary.
-You should customize the [last look](../technical-references/main-hooks.md#last-look-before-trade) %%hook|hook%% for this, in order to fail early in the trade and save you money.
+You should customize the [last look](../technical-references/main-hooks.md#last-look-before-trade) [hook](/docs/developers/terms/hook.md) for this, in order to fail early in the trade and save you money.
 For instance, if your logic relies on funds being on a lender, and a price oracle as a relative protection against arbitrage, you should check the oracle before redeeming the funds from the lender.